clocklimited/DevGuides/source/content/pages/html/overview.md

 ## Tables

 Tables should be used for displaying tabular data – nothing else.
-If you are usure, think how the same information would look in a spreadsheet.
+If you are unsure, think how the same information would look in a spreadsheet.
 Does it still make sense to be a table?

 Ensure all tables contain correct `<thead>`, `<tbody>`, `<th>` elements and scope attributes.
 If using `<tfoot>`, place it before the `<tbody>`.